Q) What is OakTara about?

-Q) Are you a self-publisher?
+Q) Are you a self-publisher or a custom publisher?
 Do you charge fees to print an author’s book?

 A) No, to both questions.
 OakTara is focused on the digital, national online retail market and authors who have or are growing platforms through various venues.
 While we do not offer advance royalties, we do not charge fees.
 We offer a net royalty that is roughly double the industry standard.
-We are seeking a broader spectrum of readers who may not walk through the door of a Christian bookstore by focusing our publishing strategies on the ever-growing Web.
 OakTara covers all book publication costs, just as any traditional publisher does.
 Authors receive royalties from retail book sales, and may buy copies of their books, if desired, at a discount.
-Because books are printed as they are purchased (buyers receive their books within several days), there are fewer overhead costs.
-That’s good news to authors, since they need not fear the “fiscal-year reduction” of stock and being told their book has not sold enough copies to stay in print.

-Q) Does OakTara consider publishing books that have already been self-published?
+Q) Does OakTara consider publishing books that have already been self-published or custom-published?

 A) If you have self-published or custom-published, it means you have paid fees to a company to print your book.
 We’d be happy to take a look at your self-published book to see if it would be a good fit for OakTara.
 As stated above, we are not a self-publisher/custom-publisher, and we do not charge fees.
 However, in most cases, a title change is required.
 The book would go through our regular editorial and design process (we wouldn’t simply pick up the “old version”).
 See Writers’ Guidelines for more info.